zypp-io/df_to_azure/README.md

 2. `tablename`: desired name of the table
 3. `schema`: desired sql schema
 4. `method`: option for "create" "append" or "upsert"
 5. `id_field`: id field of the table.
-Necessary if 4 is set to True
+Necessary if 4 is set to "upsert"

 ##### Upsert / create or append
 It is possible to upsert the SQL table with (new) records, if present in the dataframe you want to upload.